 Just because you’ve had a successful placement, that doesn’t mean that you can stop learning.
 Fostering is complex and it’s life-changing.
 Keep in contact with your social worker and you will need to keep using state resources, trust me, they can aid you in your transition period.
 Make sure you also look into local or online groups of foster families that you can relate to, they can be very helpful to connect with.
 Adoption.com’s forum specific to Florida foster and adoption offers links to many of the most common questions and concerns prospective foster parents share.

-There are many resources that can help you with fostering in the State of Florida on the Child Welfare Information Gateway here at the National Foster Care and Adoption Directory Search.
+Many resources can help you with fostering in the State of Florida on the Child Welfare Information Gateway here at the National Foster Care and Adoption Directory Search.